shlomiassaf/nform/apps/nform-demo-app/content/guide/basics/form-layout/index.md

 ## Breaking the Layout

-**nGrid** will render controls one after the other, in the order they are defined, can we break it?
+**nForm** will render controls one after the other, in the order they are defined, can we break it?

 Yes, we can break the layout and we should do it if: